chingliching/tweet-classifier/README.md

 - scikit_learn==0.19.1

 The dataset:
+- I analyzed the tweets in the one-year period leading up to the 2016 election (Nov.
+8, 2015 - Nov.
+7, 2016).
-- The dataset contains 4743 tweets.
+- The dataset contains 9975 tweets, 5629 from Hillary Clinton and 4346 from Donald Trump.
-- There are 2413 words that appeared at least three times but are not regular English stop words (e.g. the, but).
+- There were 12107 unique words.
 - Preprocessing: for some words the category is more important than the actual meaning; therefore to avoid overfitting I replace all urls, @mentions, #hashtags, and numbers with 'url', '@mention', 'hashtag', and 'num', respectively

 1. Bag-of-words model: